CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 You can share your projects with each other and give each other advice.
 If you see a question posted on Slack, and you know the answer, you are invited to answer it.
 This reflects how software developers actually work as they support each other in accomplishing goals.

 Think of yourself as being in a community of learners.
 Even the mentors are in a process of learning.
-A carreer in software development requires constant learning.
+A career in software development requires constant learning.
 And you may be called upon to teach others sooner than you think.

 Some tactics that may help when working with other students:
 - Trade GitHub repository links, and get each other's project running successfully.